Backpacker Travel Insurance

 Some only offer an overseas phone number which can be challenging overseas, so it is best to look for a policy that allows for extensions online.

-3. The Flexibility to Choose Your Countries and Travel Zones
+The Flexibility to Choose Your Countries and Travel Zones

-Most travel insurance unfortunately only cover travel zones and not specific countries.
-What this means is that you may pay a heavier sum to travel places that you wish are covered by your policy, but you may also end up paying an extra fee to simply have the option to visit obscure places that are absolutely not a part of your itinerary.
+Most travel insurance unfortunately only covers travel zones and not specific countries.
+What this means is that you may pay a heavier sum to travel to places that you wish are covered by your policy, but you may also end up paying an extra fee to simply have the option to visit obscure places that are absolutely not a part of your itinerary.

 Sounds frustrating?